NMangera/Udacity_DataAnalysis_Nanodegree/README.md

 ## License

-This work is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.
+This work is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License